Bababum95/vinchento/README.md

-#Vismyfriend
+# Vismyfriend
-It is mini game for my friend Vincent.
+It is mini game for my friend Vincent.<br>
-This is game for stude English
+This is game for study English
 [GO DEMO](https://bababum95.github.io/vinchento/)